-When you add an Item to an Invoice, the tax that appears depends on two factors: the Tax Type the Style (and therefore the Item) belongs to, and the Tax Zone.
-You can choose in Station Configuration whether you want to take the Tax Zone from the Store or from the State the Customer belongs to.
+When you add an Item to an Invoice, the tax that appears depends on two factors: the Tax Type the Style (and therefore the Item) belongs to, and the Tax Zone the Store belongs to.
 This gives you maximum flexibility when selling merchandise that is taxed differently in various jurisdictions.
 Before you begin selling at the POS, you need to fill out the Taxes Catalog.

 To begin with, every Style must be assigned to a Tax Type in the Styles Catalog.
 Since every Item "belongs" to a Style (see the Relational Nature of the Data topic) every item belongs to a Tax Type.
 For example, some merchandise will belong to the Sales Tax type and others will belong to the Tax Exempt type.

 Every Store must be assigned to a Tax Zone in the

 You need to have one entry in the Taxes Catalog for every combination of Tax Type/Tax Zone and you must enter the tax rate (expressed as a percentage).

 If you have two Tax Types (Sales Tax and Tax Exempt)